edouardkombo/BreezeFramework/README.md

 Here, only the router extension comes with a config file, you will now find it in `config\Router.config.php`.
 Check also, the router cli extension installed in `extensions\cli\Router`.

-Now, you get extensions, you have to tell it to breeze, don't worry, it is done automatically, you will be prompted to upgrade extensions configuration file in `config\Extensions.php`
+Now, you've got extensions, you have to tell it to breeze, don't worry, it is done automatically, you will be prompted to upgrade extensions configuration file in `config\Extensions.php`
-You don't have to touch	this file, it will be generated and upgraded automatically each time you download, or build extension.
+You don't have to touch	this file, it will be generated and upgraded automatically each time you download, or build an extension.

 To upgrade the extension config file, in your command line just type this, and it will be done: